Dr. Alban

 Ogbuagu Alban Uzoma Nwapa (born 26 August 1957), better known by his stage name Dr. Alban, is a Nigerian-Swedish musician and producer with his own record label, Dr. Records.
 His music can best be described as Eurodance/hip-hop reggae in a dancehall style.
 He has sold an estimated 16 million records worldwide and is most famous for his worldwide 1992 hit "It's My Life", from the album One Love.
+He travelled to Sweden at age 23 to study dentistry, and became a DJ to finance his studies.

 Life and career

 Early life

 Alban was born Alban Uzoma Nwapa into a middle-class family of ten children in Oguta, Imo state, Nigeria.
 He is Igbo.

 Education

 He got his secondary education at Christ the King College and spent most of his youth in his hometown of Oguta.
 At age 23, he travelled to Sweden to study dentistry at Lund University.
 To finance his studies, Dr. Alban became a DJ at the Stockholm club Alphabet Street.